odoo/documentation/content/developer/reference/addons/views.rst

     ``week``, ``month``, ``quarter`` or ``year``) instead of grouping on the specific datetime (fixed second resolution) or date (fixed day resolution).

-``invisible``
+``invisible`` (optional)
   if true, the field will not appear either in the active measures nor in the selectable measures (useful for fields that do not make sense aggregated, such as fields in different units, e.g. € and $).

 The measures are automatically generated from the model fields; only the